GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 <img src="/assets/adversarial-perturbations/category4.png" width="70%">
 </div>

-Notice that the shaded regions are in small bubbles contained in broder regions of a different class.
+Notice that the shaded regions are in small bubbles contained in broader regions of a different class.
 I don't expect that any image classification model would be bad enough to fall into this scenario.

 # Conclusion